W. Patrick Lang: Post-retirement activities

 After leaving government service, he joined Veteran Intelligence Professionals for Sanity, but left that group over policy differences.
 For a period prior to and during the Iraq War, he registered under the U.S. Department of Justice's Foreign Agents Registration Act, for his work on behalf of a Lebanese politician and industrialist.
 He promoted the peace process, vocational training for the building trades, English and French-language instruction, and extending microcredit.
 He registered on advice of counsel and has since deregistered.

 Continuing his work on the peace process, he participated in work of the Harry Frank Guggenheim Foundation.
 As an example: Imagining the Next War.
 The foundation sponsors individuals for "scholarly research on violence, aggression, and dominance."
 In 2006, Lang was appointed to the foundation's board of directors.

-Lang edits a personal blog Sic Semper Tyrannis on the subjects of intelligence gathering and analysis, military affairs, and war and peace.
+Lang edited a personal blog Sic Semper Tyrannis on the subjects of intelligence gathering and analysis, military affairs, and war and peace.

 Selected writings

-Since his retirement from the US Army, Lang has published many articles on intelligence, special operations and the Islamic World.
+During his retirement from the US Army, Lang has published many articles on intelligence, special operations and the Islamic World.